josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 Your website doesn't need to be fancy at all.
 Bonus points for building it yourself, but it's not required.
 If you do, build it well.
 Overly simple is better than over-complicated.
 (In other words: rock your `<body>` right.
 Yes, the Backstreet Boys jokes will continue.
 No, I will not apologize).

 You don't have to blog, though it's a good idea if you're into it at all.
-You can just write about stuff you're working on and learning, if nothing else. (“_But I don't have anything new or unique to say_,” you might argue.
-To which I might reply: “_This ain't the world's first job advice post, yet here we both are_.”)
+You can just write about stuff you're working on and learning, if nothing else. (“_But I don't have anything new or unique to say_,” you might argue—to which I might reply, “_this ain't the world's first job advice post, yet here we both are_.”)

 You don't need a lot of content.
 Even one page will do, if that's what you feel fits best.
 (This should go without saying, but: do ***not*** fill your website with AI-generated writing.
 It's easy to spot and it looks terrible.)